jrcserendipity/LoGAN/README.md

 This code is about the paper: LoGAN: A novel local attentive generative adversarial resizable network for detailed 3D reconstruction of the Martian surface using monocular HiRISE images and DTMs

-''Cao J, Huang R, Xu Y, et al. LoGAN: A novel local attentive generative adversarial resizable network for detailed 3D reconstruction of the Martian surface using monocular HiRISE images and DTMs[J].
-ISPRS Journal of Photogrammetry and Remote Sensing, 2025, 225: 302-327.''
+ ``Cao J, Huang R, Xu Y, et al. LoGAN: A novel local attentive generative adversarial resizable network for detailed 3D reconstruction of the Martian surface using monocular HiRISE images and DTMs[J].
+ISPRS Journal of Photogrammetry and Remote Sensing, 2025, 225: 302-327.``

 It is designed for detailed monocualr terrain reconstruction of the Martian surface.
 Below are the detailed descriptions and guidelines for running the code.